 - sour cream, apple sauce & cinnamon for garnish

 - Peel sweet potatoes and process with grating blade in food processor or grate by hand with box grater.
 Set aside.
+(For Vegan version, squeeze as much of the liquid out of the grated sweet potatoes as possible with a kitchen towel or nut bag before mixing with other ingredients).

 - Form 3-4” patties with your hands.